 - Energy and resource efficiency programmes for SMEs: The Region wished to collect information on demonstration projects and policy instruments that could be implemented on its territory with the view to helping businesses improve their energy and resource efficiency performance.

-The peers gave their advice on how to create or revive a dedicated energy agency and improve governance while raising awareness on energy efficiency and providing education and training in this area.
+They also gave their advice on how to create or revive a dedicated energy agency and improve governance while raising awareness on energy efficiency and providing education and training in this area.
 Training programmes for blue- and white-collar workers were discussed in detail.
 The peers also suggested to create demand for energy efficiency skills through targeted calls and adequate funding and described useful tools such as 'one stop shops' for energy efficiency, energy performance contracting, energy service companies and voucher schemes for SMEs to trigger demand for energy works and skills in the building sector.

 Please find the policy challenges of the Region Western Macedonia and the suggestions of the peers in the follow-up report.